huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 Let's talk Games!

 When I think about the PS2, my thoughts go back to my neighbor who had one.
 He had Need for Speed:Underground 2, and he would be playing it every single time I came over.
 It was a great game, and "Riders on the Storm" + Snoop Dogg became a touchpoint in our lives.
 That was a long time ago now, but it was a blast to play it on the go.
-Same with The Simpsons: Road Rage, Psychonauts, the first Portal and Clive Barker's Undying.
+Same with The Simpsons: Hit and Run, Psychonauts, the first Portal and Clive Barker's Undying.
 Games I hadn't played in years.

 Here's a video of 2 of these surprise games: Portal and Need for Speed Underground 2